sillsdev/web-languageforge/README.md

 git pull
 git checkout -b feature/<featureName>
 ```
 Then do some useful work and commit it.
+Then
 ```bash
 git push origin feature/<featureName>
 ```

-Rebase often (at least at the start of day, and before making PR).
+Rebase often (at least at the start of the day, and before making a PR).
 Force pushing to your own branch is fine.

 Make PR's against the **sf-develop** branch.
 If the **sf-develop** branch has moved on since the feature branch was made, rebase your changes on top of the **sf-develop** branch before making your PR.